Satellite that aims to study how clouds affect Earth’s climate set for launch

 It is scheduled for launch no earlier than May 28 on a Falcon 9 rocket.

-Prof Illingworth, who is professor of atmospheric physics at the University of Reading, said it was a “humbling and thrilling experience to be part of something so significant”.
+Prof Illingworth, who is professor of atmospheric physics at the University of Reading, said it is a “humbling and thrilling experience to be part of something so significant”.

 He said the EarthCARE data will help policymakers “make more informed decisions about how to mitigate and adapt to the challenges posed by a warming world”.